shakacode/cypress-on-rails/docs/factory_bot_associations.md

 # Setting up associations with the correct data

-You cannot access associations directly from Cypress like you can do with ruby tests.
+You cannot access associations directly from Cypress like you can do with Ruby tests.
 So setting up associations has to be done differently from within Cypress.

 There are a few ways you can setup associations with the correct data using Cypress and FactoryBot.